gskorokhod/cv/README.md

 Feel free to copy, modify & use for your own needs.

-Huge thanks to [https://github.com/sb2nov/resume](Sourabh Bajaj) for the original TeX template - this is a modified version of it
+Huge thanks to [Sourabh Bajaj](https://github.com/sb2nov/resume) for the original TeX template - this is a modified version of it